10-Step Guide To 2 Hand Synchronization For Amazing Guitar Speed Technique

 What causes this?

-Today, I show you how to get your hands in tight sync and get that coveted: “baseball-card-in-bicycle-spokes” sound when you play fast.
+Today, I show you how to get your hands in tight sync and get that coveted: “baseball-card-in-bicycle-spokes” sound when you play with fast guitar speed technique.

 BY AT LEAST 100%